 - sea salt and freshly ground black pepper to taste

-- approximately 1/2 cup toasted breadcrumbs see notes
+- about 1/2 cup breadcrumbs, toasted see notes

 - red pepper flakes